Step 1: Request your Ballot (Now!)

 All applications require a signature, which can be handwritten or digital.
 County officials will compare the signature on your application to the signature on your voter registration, so be sure the signatures are as similar as possible.
 If you registered to vote when you got a Georgia driver’s license, your voter registration signature is the signature on your license.

 Most voters need to submit an application for every election in which they want to vote absentee.
-This means that even if you voted by mail in the June 9 primary, you likely need to submit an additional request to receive an absentee ballot for the November election.
+This means that even if you voted by mail in the November election, you likely need to submit an additional request to receive an absentee ballot for the January runoff.
 If you are unsure whether you need to submit another application, there is no penalty for submitting more than one.
 Call 888-730-5816 if you need help.